 Football is king across the United States and particularly across the Southeast region of the country.
 But huge crowds flock to a wide range of sports to support their universities and enjoy the quality time and memories with their friends, classmates, and other fans.

-LSU has led the nation in baseball attendance for twenty-four straight seasons—even topping the Major League franchise Miami Marlins the past two years.
-And the Tigers’ softball and gymnastics teams rank in the top ten in attendance in their respective sports.
+LSU has led the nation in baseball attendance for 24 straight seasons — even topping the Major League franchise Miami Marlins the past two years.
+And the Tigers’ softball and gymnastics teams rank in the top 10 in attendance in their respective sports.